-The student body of VC has founded numerous clubs and organizations and continues to have the opportunity to develop new groups to satisfy individual and group interests.
-Organizations already recognized include Phi Theta Kappa, Aggie Club, Chaparral Singers, Chaparral Christian Fellowship, Nursing Students Association, Student Government Association, Student Forum, Theatre Ensemble, Surgical Technology Student Association, and Vernon College Toastmasters.
+The student body of VC has founded numerous clubs and organizations to satisfy individual and group interests.
+Organizations currently recognized include Phi Theta Kappa, Aggie Club, Chaparral Singers, Chaparral Christian Fellowship, Nursing Students Association, Student Government Association, Student Forum, Theatre Ensemble, Surgical Technology Student Association, and Vernon College Toastmasters.
 The College encourages the founding of any organization that is in keeping with the philosophy and purpose of the College and the interests of the students.